FACN3/rekaz/README.md

 A Data Visualization App, shows the health status of the Palestinian Arabs in Israel.

+## Minimal Viable Product
+This mvp is designed for mobile phone (not for desktop).
+* To get to the vizualization page you have to click: Health Status -> Smoking

 ## Where is the data coming from?:

 [The Galilee Society](http://www.gal-soc.org): is an NGO dedicated to lower the gap and equality between  the Palestinian Arabs and the Jewish majority in Israel.
 One of the Galilee Departments is Rikaz, Rikaz is responsible to create and make data by surveys, through this App we aim to make Rikaz data more accessible to general public.